Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 We expect this update to take about an hour.
 Access to this website will be unavailable during this time.

 Lightning kills more Canadians than hail, wind, rain and tornadoes combined, making lightning an important safety consideration.
-This fact is especially true for people who make a living working outdoors.
-While the odds of getting struck by lightning are less than one in a million, Environment Canada says lightning kills six to twelve people every year in this country and seriously injures another sixty or seventy people.
+This fact is especially true for people who work outdoors.
+While the odds of getting struck by lightning are less than one in a million, Environment Canada (2021) says lightning kills 2 to 3 people every year in this country and injures another 80 people.
+Most of these injuries and fatalities occur between June and August.
+Most fatalities were people in open areas or taking shelter under a tree.

-Knowing what to do when lightning is close is especially important for people who work outdoors (for example, construction workers, road crews, landscapers and farm workers).
+Knowing what to do when lightning is close is especially important for people who work outdoors (for example, those involved in outdoor recreation, construction workers, road crews, landscapers and farm workers).
 Employers need to recognize the hazards associated with electrical storms and, where appropriate, have safe procedures and work systems in place, to minimize the risk of injury or harm to employees, and should review these policies seasonally.

-Having a preparedness plan and taking some basic safety measures can prevent many lightning deaths and injuries.
+Having a preparedness plan and taking safety measures can prevent many lightning deaths and injuries.

 A lightning bolt is a million times more powerful than household current, carrying up to 100 million volts of electricity.
 When someone is struck by lightning, an electrical shock occurs that can cause burns and even stop the person's breathing.